 - Store or edit metadata

-More on the limitations: Basically, if an analysis just reads GeoPackage data and creates an output in a Geodatabase, it should work.
-For example, Summary Statistics, Feature To Point, Polygon To Line work fine.
-Geoprocessing tools that make use of Geodatabase behavior may fail with GeoPackage data, for example Feature Class To Feature Class, Copy Features and Table to Table.
-You can add fields and calculate values with geoprocessing tools or arcpy, but you may find it slower than native Geodatabase operations.
+Some recommendations: You can add fields and calculate values with geoprocessing tools or ArcPy, but you may find it slower than native geodatabase operations.
 Geometry storage in a GeoPackage is not compressed like a geodatabase, so they can get big.
-The recommendation is to do your geoprocessing before creating your GeoPackage, then copy your data into it.
+Do your geoprocessing before creating your GeoPackage, then copy your data into it.
 Think of GeoPackage as a sharing format.

 - Create a GeoPackage with the Create SQLite Workspace tool (using the GeoPackage spatial type)

 - Use the Copy tool (Data Management, General toolset) to add vector data